pskliff/21-week-of-algos/pskliff/Log.md

 Week's Progress: Done all tasks

 Thoughts:
-**Special attention**
+**Special attention:**
- task 3 (two end binSearch) was hard, try to find beautiful solution
+  task 3 (two end binSearch) — was hard, try to find beautiful solution
- task 5 (Valid BST)  Well it was hard too, had to look at solution
+  task 5 (Valid BST) —  Well it was hard too, had to look at solution
- task 6 (bipartit) Done from the memory, (from week 3)
+  task 6 (bipartit) —  Done from the memory, (from week 3)

 Link to work: [Link to work](https://github.com/pskliff/21-weeks-of-algos/tree/master/pskliff/week7)